SteveDoyle2/pyNastran/docs_sphinx/manual/bdf_developer.rst

 Cross referencing must first be done on the coordinate cards.
 Then, once they're done, the nodes are cross referenced.
 Once this is done, the coordinate systems may be resolved (CORD1x cards reference GRID cards).
 Then elements, properties, materials, loads, boundary conditions, aerodynamic cards, thermal, dynamic, etc. cards are mapped.
 The order doesn't matter, but CORD1x cards and GRID cards must be mapped first.

-Cross Referencing is performed by looping over the card objects and calling the ``card.crossReference()`` method.
+Cross Referencing is performed by looping over the card objects and calling the ``card.cross_reference()`` method.
 This will setup all cross-referencing and a full list of the status of various cards is listed in ``bdf_crossReferencing.txt``.

-:mod:`writeMesh.py`: Writing the BDF
+:mod:`bdf_writeMesh.py`: Writing the BDF
 -----------------------------------------

 The BDF is written by looping through all the objects and calling the ``card.__repr__()`` method by typing ``str(card)``.

 Currently, only small field format is supported for writing.
-The list from ``reprFields()`` is passed into ``fieldWriter.py`` function ``printCard(listObj)`` and it dynamically figures out how to write the card based on the data type.
+The list from ``repr_fields()`` is passed into ``fieldWriter.py`` function ``print_card(listObj)`` and it dynamically figures out how to write the card based on the data type.
 For float values, the highest precision 8-character width field will be used even if it uses Nastran's strange syntax of "1.2345+8" to represent a more standard "1.2345e+08".